Updated: April 19, 2021 by Zac Harding

 Because of the demand initiated regeneration, you can be assured that this set will not use more salt than necessary.
 The unit can hold up to 250 pounds of salt, and the recommended pellets usually come in bags weighing between 25 and 50 pounds and may cost as little as $5 per bag.
 The need to add salt typically happens every 8-12 weeks or so.

-Bottom Line for the Fleck 7000SXT
+Bottom Line of Our Fleck 7000SXT Review

 All told, this water softener review reveals a solid, affordable, high-performance unit for large capacity homes or possibly a small commercial situation.
 The large size and heaviness of the unit comes along with high capacity, efficiency, and durability.